kevintruong/til/Home.md

 Rather than requiring an existing paper-based book this semester, we will build our own set of resources here.

 ## Exam Practice Questions
-Warning these are good practice but not comprehensive; questions assume you fully understand all of the course.
+Warning these are good practice but not comprehensive.
+The CS241 final assumes you fully understand and can apply all topics of the course.
+Questions will focus mostly but not entirely on topics that you have used in the lab and programming assignments.

 * [[Exam Topics]]
 * [[C Programming: Review Questions]]
 * [[Multi-threaded Programming: Review Questions]]